nickstewart95/duplicate-posts/readme.txt

 A simple WordPress plugin that can sync posts from one WordPress site to another using the REST API.

 == Changelog ==

+= 1.6 =

+- Added ability for multiple post types to be synced
+- Added ability to set the local post type
+- Removed filters for the single and plural post type
+- Refactored metabox into a Blade template

 = 1.5 =